jessicarush/python-notes/deployment_digitalocean.md

 ## Installing nginx & enabling a Firewall

 NGINX is a free, open-source, HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
-In layman's terms, it can act at a gateway between our app and external users.
+In layman's terms, it can act as a gateway between our app and external users.
 It will accept and direct incoming requests.
 We can configure it so that the request goes straight to our app.
 The reason we would want to use ngnix to do this is:
 - it communicates well with uwsgi
 - enables multi-threaded operations in our flask app
-- also allows you to run multiple flask apps simultaneously on a server.
+- allows you to run multiple flask apps simultaneously on a server.
 - it can direct incoming requests to different apps based on some parameters.

 Assuming you're logged into your server: